MadeByMike/madebymike/_posts/2016-7-7-canvas-image-manipulation.md

 var data = imgData.data;
 ```

-Now that we have the image data we want apply an effect and write it back onto the canvas.
+Now that we have the image data we want to apply an effect and write it back onto the canvas.
 Each pixel has 4 pieces of color information, one for each rgb value and an alpha value.
 Because of this you might expect <code>getImageData</code> to return some kind of structured data, instead—for reasons that become clear in the next example—it returns a simple unstructured array.
 The first four values in the array represent the first pixel and so on.
 This means we have to loop over it in chunks of four.
 We can do this like so:

 ```javascript
 for (var i = 0; i < data.length; i += 4) {